How to Sauté Mushrooms

 Sauteing mushrooms in large skillet and stirring with wood spoon.

 Sautéed mushrooms can make almost anything better!
-Whether they’re piled on a Grilled NY Strip Steak, spooned over some polenta, arranged daintily on top of bruschetta, or plated on the side of some salmon, a scoopful of tender caramelized mushrooms adds savory substance to lots of dishes.
-They are also great in quesadillas, burritos, casseroles, soups, stews and ragouts, chilis, risottos, quiches, dips, pastas, and so on, and so on, and so on…Plus, I should probably mention that they are also a great side all on their own.
+Whether they’re piled on a Grilled NY Strip Steak or pork chops, spooned over some polenta, arranged daintily on top of bruschetta, or plated on the side of some salmon, a scoopful of tender caramelized mushrooms adds savory substance to lots of dishes.
+They are also great in quesadillas, burritos, casseroles, soups, stews and ragouts, chilis, risottos, quiches, dips, pasta, and so on, and so on, and so on…Plus, I should probably mention that they are also a great side dish all on their own and that sautéing is one of the best ways to cook mushrooms.

-But how do you properly sauté mushrooms?
+But how do you make sautéed mushrooms?
 Do you always need to cook mushrooms before eating?
 What’s the best type of mushroom to cook?
 Excellent questions, all!

 Pork Schnitzel with Sautéed Mushrooms on white plate.